 “I want to thank both you and Mr. Hawes for all the trouble you have taken over fitting me out.
 I am delighted with the results and enclose a cheque to the value of £113.18.6d for the amount I owe you.”

-Among the shirt makers, Hawes & Curtis is known for having introduced the backless evening waistcoat.
+Among the Jermyn Street outfitters, Hawes & Curtis is known for having introduced the backless evening waistcoat.
 It was an innovation of the ‘dress soft’ era popularised by the Duke of Windsor.
 The waistcoat was designed without a back and held in place by means of bands, fastened with a buckle or button across the back at the waistline.
 When worn the waistcoat always remained in position under the tailcoat and was renowned for its comfort.
 Fred Astaire allegedly approached Hawes & Curtis to have one made of his very own, only to be regretfully refused due to the high demand for such garments from the British aristocracy.

 Within 21 years, Hawes & Curtis acquired seven shops situated on Jermyn Street and the Piccadilly Arcade with 12,000 regular account customers.

-In July 1938, King George VI awarded ‘Hawes & Curtis Limited Shirtmakers and Hosiers’ a second Royal Warrant.
+On the 12th of July 1938, King George VI awarded ‘Hawes & Curtis Limited Shirtmakers and Hosiers’ a second Royal Warrant.
 This warrant lasted throughout the King’s reign.

+Today Hawes & Curtis is famous for its quintessentially British menswear and womenswear ranges.
 With over 100 years of heritage, Hawes & Curtis has a distinguished British past and a promising international future.
+The brand currently has more than 20 stores in the UK and the flagship store remains in the heart of London on Jermyn Street, famous for its resident shirtmakers.
+It has also launched German, Australian and American websites.
 Thanks to its rapid international expansion and prominent online presence, Hawes & Curtis is an internationally recognised brand attracting customers from around the world.